BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

 Here are 7 random statements that you will code your app to answer.
 You will need to figure out the first verb in each statement.
 You will use each verb as a single-word keyword in the elizaDictionary.

-Copy/paste these 7 random statements into a text file.
-When finished, you will test that the bot can answer these questions.
+**NOTE**: Copy/paste these 7 random statements into a text file.
+When finished, you will test that your Coding Teacher Bot can answer these questions.

 <textarea id="arrayOutput" rows="10" cols="50"></textarea>
-<button onclick="randomStringFromFirst7(phrases)">Get Random String</button>
+<button onclick="randomStringFromFirst7(phrases)">Randomize</button>

 ## Setup